Supermac30/A-Game-A-Day/README.md

 # A-Game-A-Day
-This summer I plan on building one game a day (or two).
+This summer I plan on building one game every few days.
 I have lots of time and nothing to do with it, which is why this challenge is perfect.

 These games will be posted on a future website of mine at a later date.